jdrosent/academic-kickstart/content/post/GPX2/index.md

 In the summer of 2017 I returned to full-time work at NASA for the summer after my first year of graduate school.
 I served as the Electrical Engineering Lead on GPX-2.
 I worked with the GPX-2 team to formulate the concept of operations, mission requirements, as well as the assembly, integration, and test plan.
-Additionally, I collaborated with other engineers on the design of a six-layer, PC/104-form factor flight computer based on the STM32F4 ARM-Cortex-M4 MCU.
+Additionally, I collaborated with other engineers on the design of a six-layer, PC/104-form factor flight computer.
 My technical responsibilities included schematic and board layout revisions to account for requirements changes, coordination of fabrication and assembly of the board via an external supplier, and bench-top validation."